getyoti/yoti-face-capture-android/README.md

 #### Camera States

-There are a few states that can be returned to allow the integrator to know what the current state of the Face Capture is. these are:
+There are a few states that can be returned to allow the integrator to know what the current state of the Face Capture is.
+These are:
 - CameraReady - The Face Capture has connected to the camera and the preview is available, but no analyzing is happening
 - CameraStopped - The camera has stopped and no analyzing is happening.
 - Analyzing - The camera is ready and the Face Capture is analyzing frames to detect faces.